Danwhitethecoder/cleartape/README.md

   models :user, :gizmo

   step :basics do |s|
-    s.uses :user, :email, :phone # Use all validations for User#email and User#email
+    s.uses :user, :email, :phone # Use all validations for User#email and User#phone
   end

   step :details do |s|